Ufton Nervet rail crash: Response and aftermath

 The police officer who witnessed the incident called 999 and was able to accurately describe the location to emergency services.
-He could not see the train in the darkness, but using a torch was able to see the wreckage of the car in the downside cess, as well as Drysdale's body, which had been ejected from the car was 30 ft from the point of collision.
+He could not see the train in the darkness, but using a torch was able to see the wreckage of the car in the downside cess, as well as Drysdale's body, which had been ejected from the car and was 30 ft from the point of collision.
 The officer continued along the track where passengers were leaving the wreckage via broken windows and using mobile phones to see in the dark.
 One of the train managers attempted to use a lineside signal post telephone, but the cables had been damaged in the derailment.
 At 18:21, he used his mobile phone to contact the Integrated Electronic Control Centre in Swindon.
-Shortly after, he spoke to the other train manager who informed him that he had deployed track-circuit operating clips.
+He then contacted the other train manager, who informed him that he had deployed track-circuit operating clips.

 The first fire appliance arrived at the scene at 18:25, the first ambulance at 18:31, and representatives from Thames Valley Police and the British Transport Police both at 18:35.
 In total, the scene was attended by 180 police officers, 84 fire crew, 50 ambulance crew, and 36 doctors and paramedics.
 Crews arrived in 22 fire appliances and 25 ambulances.

 Between 200 and 300 passengers were estimated to have been on board.
 Of these, 120 were injured, 71 admitted to hospital, and 18 described as having serious injuries.
 Minor injuries were initially treated at the nearby Winning Hand pub, and casualties were admitted to Basingstoke Hospital and the Royal Berkshire Hospital in Reading.
 A seventh person, a passenger, died in hospital the day after the crash.